stripe/open-banking-v2-docs/docs/API Overview/pis.md

 ### `CreditorAccount` requirements

-`CreditorAccount` supports either `UK.OBIE.SortCodeAccountNumber` or `UK.OBIE.Wallet` for the `Account.SchemeName` parameter.
+`CreditorAccount` supports either `UK.OBIE.SortCodeAccountNumber` or `UK.OBIE.Wallet` or `UK.OBIE.IBAN` (only for international payments to French recipients) for the `Account.SchemeName` parameter.
 Providing any other value will return an error.
 - `UK.OBIE.Wallet`
   - `CreditorAccount.Identification`: Must be the recipient account ID (e.g. `acct_test_123`)
   - `SupplementaryData.CreditorAccount.Destination`: Optional if the recipient has a default destination, otherwise the destination ID (e.g. `usba_test_123`)